 In the water:

-Push or winch the watercraft up on the traler without running the engine.
+- Push or winch the watercraft up on the trailer without running the engine.

-After you have pulled the watercraft out of the water, start and run the engine for 5 to 10 seconds, to blow out any excess water and vegetation.
-(The dark, damp closed area of the impeller provides an ideal environment for exotic plants to survive).
+- After you have pulled the watercraft out of the water, run engine for 5-10 seconds on the trailer to blow out excess water and vegetation from internal drive, and then turn the engine off.

-Learn how to identify exotic species, if you believe they have spread to a new location in Ontario, please call the province-wide Invading Species Hotline at 1-800-563-7711.
+Learn how to identify exotic species, if you believe they have spread to a new location in Ontario, please call the province-wide Invading Species Hotline at 1-800-563-7711 or make a report online.